Tuesday, March 13, 2012

 Driving about, a simple ton or so in the megatons of steel, glass, rubber and flesh on the highway, I might be thinking some nasty thought about one of the vehicles in proximity when I’m dumbstruck by a skyscape, burning in royal reds, yellows and oranges, towering clouds, clearly the home of some beings greater than us, unaffected by the train of madness crawling underneath, majestic in its posture, bravely facing the sun and reflecting a beauty unique, yet likely to return in some different but similar form some other time.
 I must still be an observer if I’m noticing it; yet, I don’t feel like I’m on the outside looking in anymore.
 Engross, captivate, rivet and enchant: these are the things beauty is capable of doing.
 It can also enthrall, but for me, at least, that’s only brought about by the most limited form of beauty, that of the alluring female form.

 Let us stay on the larger set of beauty though, the non-romantic or non-sexual kind of beauty.
-It’s quite easy to see why we’re drawn to the form of Michelangelo’s David,
+It’s quite easy to see why we’re drawn to the form of Michelangelo’s David, the countless oils of gods, goddesses and nymphs, the ripe flesh of Hawaiian Tropic models.

 The distinction is much in the same way we often use the word love.
 The first meaning that comes to my mind is the romantic meaning, the quality of emotion used when expressing feelings for a sexual partner or one would like to have as a sexual partner.
 This is the most limited use of the word though and the far more common meaning of the word is of another type, such as the bonds of familial or friendly attachments.
 Of all the things people ‘love’, the smallest subset is of the type I, and I guess most other people as well, think of when we hear the word in isolation—romantic love—whereas most forms of love are NOT of the romantic kind.
 A parent loves its child, the child its sibling, the sibling its pet, the pet its food, etc. And so is beauty: the vast majority of things we call beautiful are not things we want to fuck.
 Why?

-enraptured by breasts or biceps and prose or poetry?
+I ask that question in all seriousness.
+Why should we find things we have no sexual interest in beautiful?
+Why would we lump them together with the same word?
+Why should we be enraptured by breasts or biceps and prose or poetry?
 Why would a mound of dirt called a mountain have any appeal to us?
 Why does the rich smell of a mature pine forest engross me?
 Why does a sunset make us stop what we’re doing and force us to marvel at its beauty?
 It’s difficult to think of reasons.
 Ripe titties and rippling muscles have all too easy explanations: sexual evolutionary drives.
 But why should I find some landscapes more appealing than others?
 Why should I prefer the sound of a Chopin melody over that of the random squeaking of a tree or the grating squawks of an annoying bird?

 There are probably plenty of good books and articles discussing this but I’m too lazy to hunt them down and will rely on my own thoughts and what I can remember from lectures, radio stories and discussions seen on the internet.
 In fact, I’m certain there are a lot of worthwhile books and articles written by women and men who put a lot more time into this topic and certainly a lot more effort than I’ll ever commit to, taking painstaking efforts to check the strength of their hypotheses and theories through careful research and experimentation, whenever possible; but I’m lazy and need the distraction offered by blog writing.
 While I do consider this half-baked, lazy, incomplete and often incoherent, I'm posting it simply to be done with it so I can move on.
 Plus, there'll be lots of boobies, and boobies are nice.
 And butts...mmm...butts.
 AND THIGHS!
 DELCIOUS, SWEET THIGHS!!!
 BUTT...all in good time...moving on.